Home » Water Quality » Well Water » 5 Reasons Why There is Sand in Your Well Water (And Solutions)

 If you don’t want to invest in a full-fledged centrifugal sand separator, installing a spin-down filter is another alternative to consider.

-Spin-down filter traps and separates large chunks of sand and debris in water, similar to how a centrifugal sand separator works.
-However, it may not be the best option if there’s a lot of sand in your water, not because it doesn’t work, but because it requires constant cleaning/maintenance.
+Spin-down filters trap and separate large chunks of sand and debris in the water, similar to how a centrifugal sand separator works.
+However, it may not be the best option if there’s a lot of sand in your water, as in this case, it will require constant cleaning/maintenance.
+Installing a spin filter may also cause a drop in your home’s water pressure.

 We HATE spam.
 Your e-mail will never sold or shared!